mit-rss/visual_servoing/README.md

 ![](media/camera_diagram.jpg)

 ### Find the Homography Matrix

 To find the homography matrix, you should first determine the pixel coordinates of several real world points.
 You should then measure the physical coordinates of these points on the 2D ground plane.
 If you gather enough of these point correspondences (at least 4), you have enough information to compute a homography matrix:

 ![](media/homography2.jpg)

 Many existing packages including [OpenCV](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#findhomography) can be used to compute homography matrices.
 In `visual_servoing/homography_transformer.py`, you've been provided a node that calls this function for you and makes the conversion between pixel-frame and robot-frame coordinates.
-You just need to fill in the point correspondences measured from your system.
+You task is to fill in the point correspondences measured from your system.

 `rqt_image_view` will be a useful debugging tool here.
 If you enable mouse clicking (there is a checkbox next to the topic name), then you can publish the pixel coordinates of points you click on in the image to a topic like this: `/zed/rgb/image_rect_color_mouse_left`.